- Reading Time = 4 minutes

 Second-level rooms often get overheated in summer because of the design of forced-air heating systems that central air connects to.
 Forced air furnace systems in heating climates always include louvred floor registers that are located to deliver heated air in winter, not cooled air in summer.
 Ducts can’t be changed, and while this sounds like bad news, there is another solution that works really well for getting rid of that bubble of upstairs hot air that’s making you miserable.
 It all comes down to openable skylights of the kind you see below.

-Beat the Heat Upstairs Rooms
+Beat the Heat In Upstairs Rooms

-Many people are astonished at how much better central air conditioning works when a few openable skylights are installed in second storey ceilings.
+Many people are astonished at how much better central air conditioning works, thanks to a few openable skylights are installed in second storey ceilings.
 In fact, openable skylights make any home much, much cooler, even if you don’t have air conditioning turned on at all.
 By opening the skylights just an inch or so during the day, hot air is allowed to leave your home from the top, making room for cooled air from your central air conditioner to rise up and cool overheated upstairs spaces.
 I know it sounds strange, but opening skylights actually helps A/C work better.

 Click below to see how skylights help cool upstairs rooms better than anything else.
 This video is part of my online building course Cozy Cabin